Uber and Lyft Accidents

 Contact a Phoenix Rideshare Accident Attorney Today to Discuss Your Legal Options

-Odds are, even if you’ve never booked a ride in Phoenix through one of the online ridesharing services such as Uber or Lyft, you’ve heard others talk about the convenience that comes from being able to summon a friendly, nearby driver who will take you to your desired location, all while being able to pay for the service automatically via a smartphone app.
+Uber and Lyft accidents odds are, even if you’ve never booked a ride in Phoenix through one of the online ridesharing services such as Uber or Lyft, you’ve heard others talk about the convenience that comes from being able to summon a friendly, nearby driver who will take you to your desired location, all while being able to pay for the service automatically via a smartphone app.
 Alternatively, perhaps you’re part of the large group within Phoenix who still routinely use traditional taxicab services.
 In either case, have you stopped to think about how your life might be affected if you were injured in a traffic accident involving either a taxi or ridesharing service?
 There are a host of factors that should be considered and our Phoenix rideshare accident attorney is here to help you make sense of it all.

 Taxi Services in Arizona: The Driver is Usually an Employee